 “Maybe she knows someone with similar scars and it’s bringing painful memories”

 “Maybe she’s trying to imagine what I must have gone through to earn these scars”

-All these thoughts brought me back to senior year in college when a new friend asked about what happened to me.
+All these thoughts brought me back to senior year in college when a new friend asked what happened to me.
 I started with tales of my diagnosis, being in the hospital and some failed surgeries and right away she started crying.
 Before I knew it, I was comforting her and assuring her that I was not longer in pain and that I’d been in remission for a while.

 (Now back to the hammam-) In a split second I wondered what to say to comfort this woman.
-So with a firm voice I said “If you’re gonna cry the whole time, please send someone else is here!”
+So with a firm voice I said “If you’re gonna cry the whole time, please send someone else in here!”

 In both cases, somehow, I felt as if it was my duty to comfort these two women.
 In college I acted without regards to my own feelings.
 In the Hammam however, what I learned that day was to stop holding myself accountable for someone else’s feelings.
 Through my journey of cancer diagnosis and dealing with the aftermath I’ve shed a lot of tears (enough tears) but most importantly at that point I decided that my mental well being was more important than anyone pitying me.